-By the Sea
+Restore By the Sea

-And although the water is seen in the distance, one of the magical treats of the Inn by the Sea is the path that guests take to reach the water.
+And although the water is seen in the distance, one of the magical treats of the Inn by the Sea is the path that guests take to reach the ocean.
 What starts as a boardwalk along a wetlands area becomes a dirt path through a vernal, topiary-like forest.

 The beaches are peaceful and quiet, and fertile with birding opportunities.
 My children ran to birders who were photographing some Piping Plovers, an endangered species that had recently returned to Southern Maine.
-My daughter poked me at the hip; “Mom, that man’s lens is much bigger than yours.”
+My daughter poked me at the hip: “Mom, that man’s lens is much bigger than yours.”

 Although my children found the water cold at the very beginning of the summer, it didn’t stop them from playing happily in the sand for hours on end during our weekend.

 Family Activities at Inn By the Sea

 The resort provides children their own birding binoculars, balls, Frisbees, and other games as part of their beach service of chairs and umbrellas.
 Attendants will carry gear for you, if requested.
 There are welcome kits for children that feature sand toys, coloring books, sunglasses, and local treats.
 We even tried blueberry beer.
 When in Maine….

 During July and August, there are special weekly activities for children and families like nature hikes, arts & crafts, family yoga, but there’s not an actual kids’ club.
 The resort has a babysitting service with whom they coordinate so parents may escape to the spa or have dinner alone.